Ardustri/lokomotive/README.md

-# 🚂 OCOMOTIVE, taking software to the next level
+# 🚂 okomotive, taking software to the next level

 ### © Ardustri